DavidOrchard/twitterSearchFeed/README.md

 If localStorage is not available, the app still functions but without persistence.
 It wasn't worth making a custom modernizr build to just check for localStorage.

-Note: to restart and kill the previous search, enter the javascript console and type localStorage.clear().
+To restart and kill the previous search:
+desktop: enter the javascript console and type localStorage.clear().
+mobile: terminate the browser window in safari or chrome; delete the localStorage for the app (on iOS, this is settings -> safari -> advanced -> Website Data -> Edit -> - next to site you're using, tap delete.

 Alternatively, localStorage can be disabled using incognito mode.

 # Testing

+The files pass jshint, with 2 warnings excluded.  grunt jshint runs the jshint tests.

-Casperjs tests can be run with casperjs test js/test/FTest.js or grunt casperjs
+Casperjs tests can be run with casperjs test js/test/FTest.js or grunt casperjs or grunt ftest

-jasmine tests can be run with SpecRunner.html, such as http://twittersearchfeed.herokuapp.com/SpecRunner.html.
+jasmine tests can be run with SpecRunner.html, such as http://twittersearchfeed.herokuapp.com/SpecRunner.html, and grunt jasmine or grunt unittest

+grunt test will run jshint, unittest, and ftest

 The Feed model and the FeedItems Collections are coupled to the localStorage.
-It would be good to decouple them for unit testing.
-There's a lot more unit testing that could be done, such as checking for max lengths.
-Mocking out twitter would be very good due to rate limiting and having high performance unit tests.
+There's a bit more unit testing that could be done, such as checking for max lengths.

-It looks like the 2 ways of clearing localstorage: 1) casper.evaluate of removing localStorage, and 2) adding a reset button that clears it; don't work well with casper js.
+It looks like the 2 ways of clearing localstorage: 1) casper.evaluate of removing localStorage (delete localStorage.feed and localStorage.removeItem('feed'), and 2) adding a reset button that clears it; don't work well with casper js.
 There is a manual way to remove the localStorage: rm ~/Library/Application\ Support/Ofi\ Labs/PhantomJS/http_localhost_0.localstorage

 I resorted to resetting the models in addition to removing localStorage when a custom reset method is called, typically via a hidden reset button.
 After the models are reset, the UI resets to the search state as there are just empty models then.
 This workaround enables the casper ftests to run to completion.